Betsy Ross Flag or Betsy Ross Banner

 - Lightweight for Flyability

-HEAVY DUTY POLYESTER OUTDOOR STATE FLAGS
+HEAVY DUTY POLYESTER OUTDOOR HISTORICAL FLAGS

 The strongest, longest lasting material, developed for maximum durability in strong wind conditions and intense sun.
 USA Flag Co. polyester flags are made of tough 2-ply 100% spun polyester.
 They stand up to unpredictable weather conditions.
 Each Betsy Ross flag is finished with tough polyester canvas heading and spurred brass grommets and four needle fly hem.